Skip to Content

 The Blackshale Suspension Bridge is a unique hike near Canmore for the simple fact that it is the only one with such an impressive suspension bridge to explore at the end!
 Kids love this bridge, and anybody will enjoy the views from the easy trail.

 There is a bit of confusion surrounding this hike, as many complete it as part of the long Black Prince Loop.
 This is much longer and not the easiest way to get to the bridge.
-Instead, park at the Black Prince Trail day-use parking, then walk back up the road towards the highway, cross the highway, and get on the trail labeled as “High Rockies.”
+Instead, I suggest parking at the Black Prince Trail day-use parking, then walking back up the road towards the highway, crossing the highway, and getting on the trail labeled as “High Rockies.”

-From here, follow the trail, but keep right when you get to the fork.
-There are some signs but it is not totally obvious.
+From here, we followed the trail but kept right when we got to the fork.
+There are some signs, but it is not totally obvious.

 Alberta Parks has marked this trail as 1.4 km (2.5 mi) one way, but it is definitely longer, at least 2 km (1.24 mi) or even a little longer.
 With that said, the trail is relatively flat and easy enough.
 When we did it, plenty of families with young children were also on the trail.

-Eventually, you will reach the huge suspension bridge.
+Eventually, we reached the huge suspension bridge.
 This bridge is really impressive and well worth the hike.
 From here, I recommend walking back the way you came.
-There is an alternative route but most people get lost and end up walking along the highway.
+There is an alternative route, but most people get lost and end up walking along the highway.

 Other Things to do While You’re in Canmore